-Southside Hospital ("Southside") is a not-for-profit, 361-certified bed, general acute care hospital in Bay Shore on Long Island, Suffolk County, New York, which was established in 1911 and joined NSHS (now NSLIJ HCI) in 1996 pursuant to a sponsorship agreement.
-On September 22, 2005, Southside became a commonly managed entity of the NSLIJ System when its board and officers resigned and the members of the NSLIJ Board and officers were elected to fill comparable roles for Southside.
-See "OTHER NSLIJ COMMONLY MANAGED HOSPITALS" herein for additional information on Southside.
+Southside Hospital ("Southside") is a not-for-profit, 341-certified bed community hospital located in Bay Shore on Long Island, Suffolk County, New York.
+Southside was established in 1911 and joined NSHS (now NSLIJ HCI) in 1996.
+See "OTHER NSLIJ SYSTEM HOSPITALS' SUPPLEMENTAL INFORMATION" herein for additional information on Southside.